Clicky

 Crucible featured

-Hunter Stasis PvP build
+Best Hunter PvP builds

 Step one to playing Hunter in PvP is understanding that your Dodge is the strongest ability in your kit.
 Because of this, maximizing Mobility is a very standard choice for the shortest cooldown on your Dodge.
 Making sure that you have maximum Recovery is also recommended.